TF-M: Provisioning image

 Running the provisioning image sample will initialize the provisioning process of a device in a manner compatible with Trusted Firmware-M (TF-M).
 This sample does not include a TF-M image, it is a Zephyr image intended to be flashed, run, and erased before the TF-M image is flashed.

 After completion, the device is in the Platform Root-of-Trust (PRoT) security lifecycle state called PRoT Provisioning.
-For more information about the PRoT security lifecycle, see Arm’s Platform Security Model 1.1 defined in the Platform Security Architecture (PSA).
+For more information about the PRoT security lifecycle, see ARM Platform Security Model 1.1.

 When built for the nrf5340dk/nrf5340/cpuapp target, this image by default also includes the TF-M: Provisioning image for network core sample as a child image for the network core (nrf5340dk/nrf5340/cpunet target).
 The child image demonstrates how to disable the debugging access on the network core by writing to the UICR.APPROTECT register.